AmbireTech/adex-protocol/components/smart-platform.md

 @TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done?

 @TODO validator fees can be paid via the OUTPACE channels themselves; the fees can even by dynamic/ongoing

+@TODO describe the idea of users implicitly outbidding advertisers, if they want to pay for content rather than see ads; the flow of money is `{user OR advertiser} -> publisher`